manishk1206/Eth-RockPaperScissors/README.md

 # Eth-RockPaperScissors
 Classic game of Rock Paper Scissors implemented as smart contracts in solidity.
-3rd project- B9lab.

 You will create a smart contract named RockPaperScissors whereby: